den-materials/js-ajax-lesson/readme.md

 - __Faster__ - This is the most obvious reason for using AJAX on your front-end: AJAX allows easier and quicker interaction between user and website as pages are not reloaded for content to be displayed.
 The server doesn't have to get data, render HTML, and then spit it out, it just has to get data and your already-loaded front-end does the rest.

-- __Compact__ - With AJAX, several applibookion features can be handled using a single web page.
+- __Compact__ - With AJAX, several application features can be handled using a single web page.
 That means we modularize our app into smaller bits, and it becomes easier to work on.

-- __Back-end Separated from Front-end__ - Applibookions that use AJAX-heavy front-ends allow developers to avoid working on both sides of the stack at the same time.
-Some developers can be dedibooked to building an API that just serves data, and others can focus on consuming that data and building interfaces.
+- __Back-end Separated from Front-end__ - Applications that use AJAX-heavy front-ends allow developers to avoid working on both sides of the stack at the same time.
+Some developers can be dedicated to building an API that just serves data, and others can focus on consuming that data and building interfaces.

 ### Disadvantages